-We are stuck.
+We’re stuck.
 Apparently there’s some communication problem involving Nebraska and a malfunctioning signal, which doesn’t make much sense to me considering we’re sitting here south of Eugene, Oregon.
 But they have to “go out there” and adjust something by hand, and we have to wait here while they do it.
-It’s been about an hour so far.
+It’s been about an hour already.

 Spending twenty-four hours on a train isn’t as romantic as I imagined it would be.
 What I miss most is air.
 Whatever this is that we’re breathing doesn’t fully qualify.
 It’s not like trains in Alaska, where you can stand outside between the moving cars and let life blow all over you.
 Amtrak is an airtight experience except, it seems, where signals are concerned.